 Relevant Statements

-AEMO must:

-if the Reserve Provider is a Market Participant, include amounts payable under this Agreement for a billing period in the relevant statement for that billing period in accordance with clause 9.2(b); or
+If the Reserve Provider is a Market Participant, AEMO must include amounts payable under this Agreement in:

-If the Reserve Provider is a Market Participant, “relevant statement” means:

-for a billing period ending before 9 August 2026, the final statement for that billing period under Rule 3.15.15; and
+for billing periods ending before 9 August 2026, the final statement for that billing period issued under Rule 3.15.15; and

-for a billing period starting on or after 9 August 2026, the routine revised statement issued approximately 20 business days after that billing period.
+for billing periods starting on or after 9 August 2026, the routine revised statement issued under Rule 3.15.19.

+For the purposes of this clause 9, a statement provided under this clause 9.2(a) is a relevant statement.

-If the Reserve Provider is not a Market Participant, the Reserve Provider a statement for a billing period (“relevant statement”) stating the net amount payable by one party to the other in respect of that billing period.
-AEMO must provide this statement to the Reserve Provider by the date AEMO would have been required to issue a relevant statement for that billing period 9.2(b).
+If the Reserve Provider is not a Market Participant, for each billing period AEMO must issue to the Reserve Provider a statement confirming the net amount payable by one party to the other under this Agreement in respect of that billing period.
+AEMO must provide this statement to the Reserve Provider by the date AEMO would have been required to issue a relevant statement for that billing period under clause 9.2(a) if the Reserve Provider was a Market Participant.
+For the purposes of this clause 9, a statement provided under this clause 9.2(b) is a relevant statement.

 Disputes